mac-s-g/react-json-view/README.md

 #### Stock Themes
 RJV now supports base-16 themes!

-You can specify a `theme` prop when you instantiate your rjv component.
+You can specify a `theme` name or object when you instantiate your rjv component.
 ```
 <ReactJson src={my_important_json} theme="monokai" />
 ```